cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 ### Latencies

 The following two plots show latencies for the whole experiment.
-We see the baseline (`v0.38.0-alpha.2`) on th left, and the current version on the right.
+We see the baseline (`v0.38.0-alpha.2`) on the left, and the current version on the right.

 We can appreciate that most latencies are under 4 seconds in both cases,